DaveSpe/homework/documents/devops.md

 }
 ```

-## Deploying CloudFormation
+## Deploying CloudFormation Stacks

 You'll need to update the variables in the script with your own values for the CloudFormation stack.
-Additionally, don't forget to create an AWS credentials in Jenkins with permission to deploy CloudFormation stacks.
+Additionally, don't forget to create an AWS credentials in Jenkins with permission to deploy CloudFormation stacks, name it `aws-creds`.

 1. Defines environment variables.
 2. Clones the stack repo to a local directory